nkallen/querulous/README.markdown

 * Minimalist: minimal code, minimal assumptions, minimal dependencies.
 You write highly-tuned SQL and we get out of the way;
 * Highly modular, highly configurable.

-The Github source repository is [here](http://github.com/twitter/querulous/).
+The Querulous source repository is [available on Github](http://github.com/twitter/querulous/).
 Patches and contributions are welcome.

 ## Understanding the Implementation